IBM Cloud Docs

 The IBM Cloud Kubernetes Service up to release 1.18 relies on unique usernames in an account.
 To work correctly, you must ensure that all usernames are unique across all IdPs.
 This means that you must make sure that the usernames that are onboarded to your account from IBMid and users that are onboarded to your account by an IAM IdP don't overlap.
 Otherwise, the IBM Cloud Kubernetes Service RBAC rules might get confused and give incorrect permissions.

-If you are working with an external IdP, it is recommended that you connect with one external IdP only and let users onboard automatically through this IdP.
+If you are working with an external IdP, it is recommended that you connect with one external IdP only, and let users onboard automatically through this IdP.

 Don't invite users by using the IBM Cloud invite process since this works only for users with IBMids.
 If you used IBM Cloud invites for your account, you would end up with a mixture of users coming from IBMid and users being automatically onboarded from your external IdP.
 This can easily lead to confusion because IBMid users log in through the IBM Cloud website while users from your external IdP must log in with a special URL.
-This can lead to duplicate usernames in one account, which is strongly discouraged due to limitations in the Kubernetes Service as previously mentioned.
+This can lead to duplicate usernames in one account, which is discouraged due to limitations in the Kubernetes Service as previously mentioned.

 Using IdP data to build trusted profiles